 - Awarded a Bachelor’s in Christian Counseling or as a specialization under the Christian Ministry, Christian Psychology, or Christian Caregiving degree program,

-- Recognized by Christian associations and faith-based organizations that promote the advancement of the field,
+- Recognized by Christian associations and faith-based organizations that promote the advancement of the field, assisting graduates in their professional life, as well as their personal life,

 - Features the core Christian Counseling courses that prepare students to meet expectations and overcome the challenges as a professional in the sector,